nathanaredman/Chess_in_Python/README.md

 # PLAY CHESS

-Chessgame in Python, using only NumPy and pandas.
+Interactive chessgame in Python, using only NumPy and pandas.
 An exercise in OOP.